iwtu/luxonis-hometask/README.md

-# HHome Assignment for Luxonis
+# Home Assignment for Luxonis

 The app scrapes 500 properties from [sreality.cz](https://sreality.cz)